brianleroux/Cordova/generate-template/doc/index.md

 ===

 A toolchain is a set of automations for common, tedious and likely error prone tasks for software development.
-In particular, Mobile software develoment is rather hostile environment for developers with a distinct lack of open tools.
+In particular, Mobile software dev is rather hostile environment for developers with a distinct lack of open tools.
 The PhoneGap project has helped ease the pain of building apps but building with PhoneGap itself can be tedious.
-Despite providing a common abstraction the PhoneGap source itself is exascerbated by a proliferation of proprietary mobile operating sytems and sdks.
-Cordova removes tooling ambigutiy, unifies the nomenclature by providing everything neccessary to itereatively installable web apps.
+Despite providing a common abstraction the PhoneGap source itself is exacerbated by a proliferation of proprietary mobile operating systems and sdks.
+Cordova removes tooling ambiguity, unifies the nomenclature by providing everything necessary to iteratively dev installable web apps.

 You will notice a consistent, readable and easily communicable style in the script naming/pathing.
 These conventions make it trivially easy for